gkiplangat/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
 <h4>Task 12: 12-directory_permissions</h4>
 Create a script that creates a directory called my_dir with permissions 751 in the working directory.
+<h4>Task 13: 13-change_group</h4>
+Write a script that changes the group owner to school for the file hello <br>
+The file hello will be in the working directory